|

 -E

-- Interpret regular expressions followed by
+- Interpret regular expressions following the

--iregex primaries as extended (modern)
+and -iregex primaries as extended (modern) regular

-regular expressions rather than basic regular expressions (BRE's).
+expressions rather than basic regular expressions (BRE's).
 The

 re_format(7)